Synopsis & Overview

 - Comic Dish

 Many of your webcomic artists like to re-draw the first few chapters before sending their comic to print.
-While this is a sound business move and it certainly makes them more professional, I'm just a simple drawer and doodle maker.
+While this is a sound business move and it certainly makes them more professional, I'm just a simple drawer and doodler.
 I've never even really considered myself an artist!
 So in the far off future when my comic is fresh off the presses, you will be able to find it with all the original blunders and forgetfulness that it first appeared in.
+(With a little spicing up.
+I found a happy median!)
 Because it's okay if things aren't absolutely perfect all the time.
 Except for the spelling and puncuation.
 That I intend to aggressively correct.
 Gotta have a little perfection, no?

-Rebooted to Comic Dish and Drunk Duck in October 2009.
+- Rebooted to Comic Dish in October 2009 and Drunk Duck in December 2009, offered in half-page format.

-Raven-wing.net made in January 2012 and JAD was offered in a full-page format.
+- Raven-wing.net made in January 2012, offered in a full-page format.